My Hero Academia Introduction And Rundown

 For starters, like most anime, a My Hero Academia introduction starts with books, as it was written first as a manga.
 For those not in the know, manga are like graphic novels in Japan.
 They come out regularly like comics here.
 Some come out in comic collections that bring regular manga series in a group to print.
 Everything from Dragonball Z to Naruto started as manga.

 The series began and was written by Kohei Horikoshi.
 Horikoshi most notably created the series Oumazoo.
 In that series, Hana Aoi is a teenager who needs a little help.
 By a little, I mean a lot of help.
 She takes a job at the local zoo to try to improve herself.
 After all, she loves animals, and what better place to work than a zoo!
 Nevertheless, things go from messy to messier when she finds out a dark secret.
 The zoo is cursed and the owner is now a bunny thanks to dark magic.
 The series has run since 2010, in the same publication as My Hero Academia.

 Weekly Shonen Jump

 The publication hosting both of Horikoshi’s popular series is called Weekly Shonen Jump.
 Not only is it the most popular manga publication, but it is also is one of the oldest.
 From comedy to drama to horror, Weekly Shonen Jump is a top notch manga provider to millions around the world.
 At the height of its popularity, the magazine sold 6.53 million issues every week.
 A few of the most popular manga published by WSJ are Hunter x Hunter, One Piece, and yes, My Hero Academia.
-Since July of 2014, MHA has been one of the biggest manga for the magazine, collecting 22 volumes of content.
+Since July of 2014, My Hero Academia has been one of the biggest manga for the magazine, collecting 22 volumes of content.
 The anime follows the manga’s popularity, thanks to a rabid fanbase.

 Beginnings and History of My Hero Academia